hoytech/quadrable/README.md

 Keys are hashed for multiple reasons:

 * It puts a bound on the depth of the tree.
 Since Quadrable uses a 256-bit hash function, the maximum depth is 256 (although it will never actually get that deep since we collapse leaves, as described in FIXME).
-* Since the hash function used by Quadrable is believed to be cryptographically secure (meaning it acts like a [random oracle](https://eprint.iacr.org/2015/140.pdf)), the keys should be fairly evenly distributed which reduces the average depth of the tree.
+* Since the hash function used by Quadrable is believed to be cryptographically secure (meaning among other things that it acts like a [random oracle](https://eprint.iacr.org/2015/140.pdf)), the keys should be fairly evenly distributed which reduces the average depth of the tree.
-* It is computationally expensive to find multiple keys that have the same hash prefix, which an adversarial user might want to do to increase the cost of traversing the tree or, even worse, increase the proof sizes.
+* It is computationally expensive to find two or more keys that have the same hash prefix, which an adversarial user might like to do to increase the cost of traversing the tree or, even worse, increase the proof sizes.
 See the FIXME section